Primordial gravitational waves for universality classes of pseudoscalar inflation: Analytical estimates for models with .

 While the CMB is mainly sensitive to scales around $k \sim 10^{-2} \text{ Mpc}^{-1}$, a notable exception are distortions from a pure black body spectrum arising because the elastic and inelastic scattering processes of CMB photons freeze out at different times~\cite{Hu:1994bz,Pajer:2013oca,Meerburg:2012id}.
 These distortions are sensitive to the integrated scalar power spectrum in the range $50 \text{ Mpc}^{-1} \lesssim k \lesssim 10^4 \text{ Mpc}^{-1}$, corresponding to a frequency range of $10^{-15}~\text{ Hz} \lesssim f \lesssim 10^{-9}~\text{ Hz}$~\cite{Meerburg:2012id},

 with $k_D = 4 \times 10^{-6} z^{3/2} \text{ Mpc}^{-1}$ and $z_i = 2 \times 10^6$ ($z_f = 5 \times 10^4$) denoting the redshift when the dominant inelastic (elastic) scattering processes for CMB photons freeze out.
 From Fig.~\ref{fig:DeltaS_all}, we note that only the Starobinsky model features an increase over the vacuum contribution in this frequency range.
-The current bound from COBE / FIRAS constrains $\mu < 6 \times 10^{-8}$~\cite{Fixsen:1996nj} at 95$\%$ CL, imposing a bound on the coupling parameter $\alpha$ comparable to the one from the limits on non-gaussianities in the CMB, $\xi_* < 2.5$, see Fig.~\ref{fig:mudis}.
+The bound from COBE / FIRAS constrains~\cite{Fixsen:1996nj} $\mu < 9 \times 10^{-5}$ at 95$\%$ CL and the most recent constraints from COBE / FIRAS plus TRIS~\cite{Zannoni:2008xx,Gervasi:2008eb} $\mu < 6 \times 10^{-5}$ impose a bound on the coupling parameter $\alpha$ comparable to the one from the limits on non-gaussianities in the CMB, $\xi_* < 2.5$, see Fig.~\ref{fig:mudis}.
 With a forcasted sensitivity of $\mu \lesssim 2 \times 10^{-8}$~\cite{Kogut:2011xw}, PIXIE is expected to reach the level of the vacuum contribution in this frequency range.
 In Fig.~\ref{fig:mudis}, the corresponding grey shaded region thus indicates the region in which the predictions for the Starobinsky model exceed the expected vacuum contribution for $f \leq 10^{-9}$~Hz.
 Note that $\mu$-type distortions constrain the spectrum when the gauge fields start to become important, but before the strong gauge field regime is reached.
 Compared to the bounds from primordial black holes and $N_\text{eff}$, this bound is thus less sensitive to the theoretical uncertainties inherent to this regime.